-Girl names ending in et are the It Girls of the twenty-first century.
+Girl names ending with ette are the It Girls of the twenty-first century.

 The term “It Girl” dates to the early 1900s.
 Clara Bow was called an It Girl.
-So were Diana Ross, Ali McGraw, Winona Ryder, Halle Berry, and more famous faces.
-They were rising stars, known for their beauty as well as their fame.
+So were Audrey Hepburn, Diana Ross, Ali McGraw, Winona Ryder, Halle Berry, Zendaya, and more famous faces.
+They earn the title as rising stars, known for talent and beauty alike.

 But while their names run the gamut, girl names ending in et and ette share certain qualities.